Creating the Design

 The content for the output can come from:

-1.The XML document or DB to which the SPS is applied.
+1.The XML document to which the SPS is applied.
 Content from the XML document is included in the SPS by dragging the required XML data node from the relevant schema tree in the Schema Tree sidebar and dropping this node at the desired place in the SPS.

 3.The SPS itself.
 Text and other content (such as images and tables) can be inserted directly in the SPS using the keyboard and other GUI features.
 Such input is independent of the XML document.